tedkim97/tedkim97.github.io/_posts/2021-08-29-descriptive_statistics_and_metrics.md

 - <a href="#imaginary-example">Imaginary Situation</a>
 - <a href="#case-study">Tangents</a>

+As an important reminder, a lot of the figures were drawn from fictional datasets I generated to make a point, and therefore very much have the possibility of not being realistic distributions.

 # What are Descriptive Statistics?

 The textbook [Statistics](https://www.amazon.com/Statistics-4th-David-Freedman/dp/8130915871/ref=sr_1_1?dchild=1&keywords=Statistics%2C+4th+Edition&qid=1631074097&s=books&sr=1-1) defines "descriptive statistics" as the "art of summarizing data"[^1][^2] [(and the Wikipedia definition is pretty much the same)](https://en.wikipedia.org/wiki/Descriptive_statistics).
 The goal of descriptive statistics is to communicate a lot information as simply as possible, reducing the cognitive load for the audience (and you).